aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_getinfeasibledata.rst

     -  The *effort* level influences how much effort is used to find outliers in the (infeasible) data.
 It does not influence the running time of the *method* used.

-    -  If the text attribute of a parameter is specified then that will be used in the *message*, otherwise the identifier name.
+    -  If the text attribute of a parameter is specified then it will be used in the *message*, otherwise the identifier name.

     -  If the `webui::ElementTextIdentifier <https://documentation.aimms.com/webui/multi-language.html#element-text>`_
-       attribute of a set is specified then that will be used to print the set elements in the *message*.
+       attribute of a set is specified then it will be used to print the set elements in the *message*.

     -  The option ``Element format`` determines the format used for printing elements in the *message*.